TannFhongg/Raspberry-Pi-AI-Vision-Desk-Assistant/README.md

 Qt v1 notes:

-- `qt_app.main` does not open an HTTP port for UI state or health polling.
+- `qt_app.main` does not open an HTTP port for UI state or health polling in normal operation.
-- The Qt shell reuses shared Python presenters, setup helpers, and result-history helpers directly.
+- The Qt app reuses shared Python presenters, setup helpers, and result-history helpers directly.
 - `history` and `history_detail` remain Flask-only in the current migration milestone.

 Route notes: